- I am against Trump and Pence, but why do you say we must drive them out of office?

 The Trump/Pence regime, however, represents a leap not just in quantity but in quality.
 It is remaking the form of governance in this country so as to close off the ability of anyone – inside or outside of the official halls of power – to challenge or stop them.
 As long as they are in power, even if they are temporarily pushed back on one front or another, they will continue to slam ahead unless and until they are removed from office.
 This is all the more underscored by the regime’s extremely aggressive posture and actions, and its openly warlike wielding of nuclear weapons.
 It is not an exaggeration to say that the fate of humanity may hang in the balance of how we act and when.

-Isn’t the best strategy to defend the marginalized people coming under attack by Trump while also working towards dealing the Republicans a decisive blow in the 2018 congressional election?
+Isn’t the best strategy to defend the marginalized people coming under attack by Trump while also working towards dealing the Republicans a decisive blow in the upcoming election?

 It is indeed absolutely necessary to defend those who are coming under attack from Trump.
 But, even leaving aside arguments on the overall efficacy of electoral politics, we must not delude ourselves into thinking that the next two years will proceed “normally.”